 I have authored and co-authored about 200 papers in peer-review journals in the areas of MRI, physiology, and theoretical physics.

-Recent work is focused on applying MRI-based Gradient Echo Plural Contrast Imaging (GEPCI) technique that we have developed to link brain genetic and cellular microstructure with brain functioning.
+Recent work is focused on applying MRI-based Gradient Echo Plural Contrast Imaging (GEPCI) and its advanced version quantitative Gradient Recalled Echo (qGRE) techniques that we have developed to link brain genetic and cellular microstructure with brain functioning.
 We study patients with Alzheimer’s disease, multiple sclerosis, traumatic brain injury and different psychiatric diseases.

 For Alzheimer’s disease (AD), our most interesting finding is that GEPCI can identify AD-related tissue cellular damage well before onset of the tissue atrophy measured by volumetric MRI.
 Hence GEPCI has a great potential for early diagnostic of the preclinical stage of AD, thus providing a large window for therapeutic intervention.
 It has also a great potential as a non-invasive MRI technique available in a conventional clinical setting for screening population for preclinical AD pathology and clinical drug trials.